HOKA Speedgoat 5 Review | Great Technical Trail Shoe

 Conclusion | HOKA ONE ONE Speedgoat 5

-The HOKA ONE ONE Speedgoat 5’s are an excellent all-around trail shoe that excel in loose muddy conditions.
-Comfortable for extended days on the trail, these shoes provide cushioning, support, and traction on a variety of terrain and tread.
-Updates to the mesh upper offer a more breathable, faster-drying shoe, and the new midsole is more responsive than other iterations.
+The HOKA ONE ONE Speedgoat 5’s are an excellent all-around trail shoe that excel in loose muddy conditions, or wherever traction is needed.
+Comfortable for extended days on the trail, these shoes provide cushioning, support, and grip on a variety of terrain with its impressive tread.
+Updates to the mesh upper offer a more breathable, comfier, faster-drying shoe, and the new midsole is more responsive than other iterations.
 While the stack height might look extreme, your foot is sitting lower in the shoe than the midsole makes it look, so you feel protected from the ground without losing stability on a tall shoe.